+7.15 (p.3)

-- 4 This is a suggested length of time.
+4 This is a suggested length of time.
 The minimum time your District must keep financial records (specifically original receipts of District expenditures) is until the records have been audited.
 In setting up your retention schedule, you might consider the warrantee and/or depreciation schedule of the items purchased and keep all financial records until, at a minimum, the warranty has expired or the item has been fully depreciated.
-As with all other retention schedules, relevant data must be retained if there is pending litigation or the likelihood of litigation until the matter is resolved. - 5A.C.A. § 6-24-115 makes it a criminal act to violate the statutes governing Board member and District employees' ethical behavior.
+As with all other retention schedules, relevant data must be retained if there is pending litigation or the likelihood of litigation until the matter is resolved.

+5A.C.A. § 6-24-115 makes it a criminal act to violate the statutes governing Board member and District employees' ethical behavior.
 A.C.A. § 5-1-109(c)(2) allows for a public servant to be charged for felonious conduct for up to ten years after the officer leaves office or the violation should have been discovered (whichever comes first), but this can be extended by an additional three years if the individual is out of state for a continuous period under A.C.A. § 5-1-109(g).
-While employees are not public servants, we chose the simpler position of having the same retention requirements for both Board members and employees. - 6 ADE's rules only require all documentation to be retained for an individual if the total amount of the payments or reimbursements from vendors the individual receives during the fiscal year amount to three hundred dollars (\$300) or more.
-We recommend retaining the documentation on all individuals regardless of whether the dollar amount was reached. - 7The requirements contained with A.C.A. § 21-3-302 and 303 necessitate the addition of this record retention category.
+Employees are included in the definition of public servants, so the same retention requirements apply to both Board members and employees.

+6 DESE's rules only require all documentation to be retained for an individual if the total amount of the payments or reimbursements from vendors the individual receives during the fiscal year amount to three hundred dollars (\$300) or more.
+We recommend retaining the documentation on all individuals regardless of whether the dollar amount was reached.

+7 The requirements contained within A.C.A. § 21-3-302 and 303 necessitate the addition of this record retention category.
 The five (5) year retention length is not required by statute but is recommended.
 Any civil suit that would require the documents included in the employment application would be barred after five (5) years by A.C.A. § 16-56-115.
-Retention for the five years would assure you had the necessary records if a suit was filed during that time. - 8We suggest making this determination on a case-by-case basis using the latest of: the terms required by the grant, any related litigation is concluded, the records have been audited, or the 5 year statute of limitations for contracts. - 9 Routine deletion of records, email or other records, is not a problem so long as prompt action is taken to stop the deletion relating to matters that common sense and/or previous experience indicates could result in legal and/or disciplinary action.
-In Districts that have routine deletion settings for electronic devices, the person responsible for halting the routine destruction of District records will need to inform the District's Network Administrator (or equivalent) when events trigger the need to retain information that would otherwise be routinely deleted. - 10 Due to the potential adverse repercussions for the failure to cease the destruction of such records, the person responsible for making a "cessation" decision should be close to the source of the cause precipitating the cessation.
-When an incident occurs that common sense and/or previous experience indicate could result in legal and/or disciplinary action, the routine destruction of District records relating to the incident must be suspended until such time as the legal or disciplinary action, or the likelihood of such action, has concluded.
+Retention for the five years would assure you had the necessary records if a suit was filed during that time.

+8We suggest making this determination on a case-by-case basis using the latest of: the terms required by the grant, any related litigation is concluded, the records have been audited, or the 5 year statute of limitations for contracts has expired.

+9 Routine deletion of records, email or other records, is not a problem so long as prompt action is taken to stop the deletion relating to matters that common sense and/or previous experience indicates could result in legal and/or disciplinary action.
+In Districts that have routine deletion settings for electronic devices, the person responsible for halting the routine destruction of District records will need to inform the District's Network Administrator (or equivalent) when events trigger the need to retain information that would otherwise be routinely deleted.

+10 Due to the potential adverse repercussions for the failure to cease the destruction of such records, the person responsible for making a "cessation" decision should be close to the source of the cause precipitating the cessation.
+When an incident occurs that common sense and/or previous experience indicate could result in legal and/or disciplinary action, the routine destruction of